wmcbrine/PDCurses/win32/README.md

         make -f makefilename

   (For Watcom, use "wmake" instead of "make"; for MSVC, "nmake".)
-You'll get the libraries (pdcurses.lib or .a, depending on your compiler; and panel.lib or .a), the demos (*.exe), and a lot of object files.
-Note that the panel library is just a copy of the main library, provided for convenience; both panel and curses functions are in the main library.
+You'll get the libraries (pdcurses.lib or .a, depending on your compiler), the demos (*.exe), and a lot of object files.

   You can also give the optional parameter "WIDE=Y", to build the library with wide-character (Unicode) support: